- Laura Curran, Dean, Ph.D., M.S.W.

 Bachelor’s Degree Requirements

-Upon the recommendation of the faculty, the degree of Bachelor of Social Work is awarded by vote of the Board of Trustees to students who have met the following requirements: (1) earned a total of 120 degree credits, (2) earned at least a 2.5 grade point average for all calculable course work, and (3) met all the requirements of the School of Social Work and University General Education Requirements.
-Students must have grades of C (2.0) or higher in all field education internships.
+Upon the recommendation of the faculty, the degree of Bachelor of Social Work is awarded by vote of the Board of Trustees to students who have met the following requirements: (1) earned a total of 120 degree credits, (2) earned at least a 2.5 grade point average for all calculable course work, (3) met all the requirements of the School of Social Work and University General Education Requirements.
+Students must have grades of C (2.0) or higher in all field education placements.